akshayKarai/Database-system/README.md

 # Database-system
 Fitness Center Management System database(MySQL)
+This project involves creating a Database system in MySQL.
+Implemented MySQL Views, Stored procedures, Triggers, Events and Indexes.

-MySQL file has to be run in phpMyAdmin
+Development tool used is phpMyAdmin so the MySQL file has to be run in phpMyAdmin